 We have a set goal for how much money we would like to save this year and to keep us on track I am making a spreadsheet which we can update monthly with our progress.
 Some people have the patience to make a very in depth budget plan but I am not quite meticulous enough for that.
 However, you just do what you think is going to help you the best.
 For me, it really helps to have specific goals written down and to pay attention to our progress.
 If you are keeping track in this way regularly it also means that saving money will always be in the forefront of your mind so hopefully you won’t be tempted to splash the cash unnecessarily.

 These are just a few ways for you to save money this year, I hope they are helpful.
-Some people choose to go down the route of payday loans when they are strapped for cash but hopefully this post will have given you some alternative ideas.

 As always, I’d love to hear any suggestions you might have for saving money.
 Leave them in a comments below!